adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/firstapp_pc.md

     > The App Service Plan is the thing that actually bills you - not the web or mobile backend.
 You can run a number of web or mobile backends on the same App Service Plan.

     I tend to create a new App Service Plan for each mobile application.
 This is because the App Service Plan lives inside the Resource Group that you create.
 The process for creating an App Service Plan is straight forward.
     You have two decisions to make.
 The first decision is where is the service going to run.
 In a production environment, the correct choice is "near your customers".
 "Close to the developers" is a good choice during development.
     Unfortunately, neither of those is an option you can actually choose in the portal, so you will have to translate into some sort of geographic location.
     With 16 regions to choose from, you have a lot of choice.

     The second decision you have to make is what to run the service on; also known as the Pricing tier.
 If you click on **View all**, you will see you have lots of choices.
 F1 Free and D1 Shared, for example, run on shared resources and are CPU limited.
 You should avoid these as the service will stop responding when you are over the CPU quota.
 That leaves Basic, Standard and Premium.
 Basic has no automatic scaling and can run up to 3 instances - perfect for development tasks.
 Standard and Premium both have automatic scaling, automatic backups, and large amounts of storage; they differ in features: the number of sites or instances you can run on them, for example.
 Finally, there is a number after the plan.
 This tells you how big the virtual machine is that the plan is running on.
 The numbers differ by number of cores and memory.

     For our purposes, an F1 Free site is enough to run this small demonstration project.
 More complex development projects should use something in the Basic range of pricing plans.
 Production apps should be set up in Standard or Premium pricing plans.

 7. Once you have created your app service plan and saved it, click on **Create**.

 The creation of the service can take a couple of minutes.
 You can monitor the process of deployment by clicking on the Notifications icon.
 This is in the top bar on the right-hand side and looks like a Bell.
 Clicking on a specific notification will provide more information about the activity.
 Once you have created your app service, the App Service blade will open.

 > What's the difference between a Web App, a Mobile App and an API App?
 Not a lot.
 The type determines which Quick start projects are available in the Quick start menu under **All settings**.
 Since we selected a Mobile app, a set of starter client projects for mobile devices will be presented.

-The next step in the process is to create a SQL Azure instance.
-The ASP.NET application that we produced earlier will use this to store the data presented in the table controller.

-1. Click on the **+ New** button on the left hand side of the page.
-2. Select **Data + Storage** and then **SQL Database**.
-3. Enter a unique database name (I use a GUID again) in the **Database name** box.
-4. Select **Use existing** under the **Resource group**, then select the resource group you created earlier.
-5. Select **Blank database** in the **Select source** box.
-6. Click on **Configure required settings** for the **Server**.

-    - Click on **Create a new server**.
-    - Enter another globally unique name for the **Server name** (I use a GUID yet again).
-    - Enter **appservice** in the **Server admin login** (or use your own name).
-    - Enter a password in the **Password** and **Confirm password** boxes.
-    - Select the same location as your App Service in the **Location** box.
-    - Click on **Select** to create the Server.

-7. Click on the **Pricing tier**.
-The **B Basic** plan is the cheapest plan available.
-8. Click on **Create**.

-> There are other methods of creating a SQL Azure instance, including using the Data Connections blade within the App Service.

-The SQL Azure instance takes longer to deploy than the App Service in general.
-However, it will still be available within 3-5 minutes.

-> GUIDs are not the best names to use when you need to actually find resources, but using GUIDS prevents conflicts when deploying, so I prefer them as a naming scheme.
-You can prefix the GUID (example: chapter1-GUID) to aid in discovery later on.
-Generally, the first four digits of a GUID are enough to identify individual resources.

-Finally, you will need to link your SQL Azure instance to the App Service instance:
+We will also want a place to store our data.
+This role is taken on by a SQL Azure instance.
+We could link an existing database if we had one defined.
+However, we can also create a test database.

+> Creating a Test Database through the App Service Data Connections (as I describe here) allows you to create a free database.
+This option is not normally available through other SQL database creation flows.

 1. Click on **Resource groups** in the left hand side menu.
 2. Click on the resource group you created.
-3. Click on the App Service you created.
+3. Click on the App Service your created.
 4. Click on **All settings**.

+    > If you pinned your App Service to the dashboard, you can click on the pinned App Service instead.
+It will bring you to the same place.

 5. Click on **Data connections** in the **MOBILE** menu.
 6. Click on **Add**.

+    - In the **Type** box, select **SQL Database**.
-    - Click on the **Configure required settings** under **SQL Database**.
+    - Click on the unconfigured **SQL Database** link:

+    ![Data Connection][img24]

+    - In the **Database** blade, select **Create a new database**.
-    - Select the database you just created, then click on **Select**.
+    - Enter a name for the database (like **chapter1-db**).
+    - Select a Pricing Tier (look for **F Free** at the bottom).
-    - Click on **Configure required settings** under **Connection string**.
+    - Click on the unconfigured **Server**.

-    - Enter **appservice** in the **User Name** box.
-    - Enter your chosen password in the **Password** box.
+    ![SQL Server Configuration][img25]

+    - Enter a unique name for the server (a GUID is a good idea here).
-    - watch for green tick marks to ensure the username and password are correct.
+    - Enter a username and password for the server.
+    - Click on **OK** to close the **New Server** blade.
-    - Click on **OK**
+    - Click on **OK** to close the **New Database** blade.
-    - Click on **OK** in the **Add data connection** blade.
+    - Click on **OK** to close the **Add Data Connection** blade.

-This produces another deployment step.
-It doesn't take very long so you can switch back to your Visual Studio window.
+This produces another deployment step that creates a SQL Server and a SQL database with your settings.
+Once complete, the connection **MS_TableConnectionString** will be listed in Data Connections blade.

+![Successful Data Connection][img26]

 > If you want a completely free mobile backend, search for the **Mobile Apps Quickstart** in the Azure Marketplace.
 This template does not require a database.
 It relies on a Node backend, however, so you won't be developing a C# backend.

 ### Deploying the Azure Mobile Apps Backend

 Deploying to Azure as a developer can be accomplished while entirely within Visual Studio:

 1. Right-click on the **Backend** project, then select **Publish...**.
 2. Make sure you see this screen shot: